-Choosing your stack correctly from the beginning is crucial for the long-term success of your software projects, and deep learning is no exception.
+Choosing your deep learning software stack correctly from the beginning is crucial for the long-term success of your software projects, and deep learning is no exception.
 There are tons of frameworks out there, and choosing the correct one depends on the rest of your stack and how much level of control you want over what happens behind the scenes.

 Click here to learn more about Exxact’s Deep Learning Server & Workstation GPU Solutions and our pre-installed software package.